boltops-tools/terraspace-docs/_docs/learn/onprem/review-project.md

 }
 ```

-You can see that it's just another terraform module, that will use the `app/modules/example` module to create the random_pet.
+You can see that it's just another terraform module, that will use the `app/modules/example` module to create the `random_pet`.

-{% include intro/modules-vs-stacks.md %}
+{% include intro/modules-vs-stacks.md provider="none" %}

 Next, we'll deploy the infrastructure.